-Yes - David Yeager's son, Phillip Yeager, serves as our President and Chief Operating Officer.
+Yes - David P. Yeager's son, Phillip D. Yeager, serves as our President and Chief Operating Officer.

-The Board of Directors unanimously recommends that Stockholders vote FOR the election of each of the 8 nominees named in this proposal.
+The Board of Directors unanimously recommends that stockholders vote FOR the election of each of the 8 director nominees named in this proxy statement.